nasa/bplib/README.md

 * __max_gaps_per_dacs__: The maximum number of Custody ID gaps a channel can keep track up when receiving bundles requesting custody transfer.
 If this gap limit is reached, the Aggregate Custody Signal is sent and a new one immediately begins to accumulate acknowledgments.

+* recover_storage: Instructs the storage service to attempt to recover the bundles and payloads assocaited with a previous channel with the same local node and service.

 * __storage_service_parm__: A pass through to the storage service `create` function.

 `returns` - pointer to a channel descriptor.
 On error, NULL is returned.